NafizMahee/nafizmahee.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a lecturer at BRAC University, Dhaka, Bangladesh.
+I am currently working as a lecturer at [BRAC University](www.bracu.ac.bd) , Dhaka, Bangladesh.
 Previously completed my Bachelor's with Highest Distinction from here.

 My research interests are